Dear friends,

 Many decades ago, large organizations were recognized as true

 "living systems."
-That is, they behave purposefully, cohere over
+That is, they behave purposefully,

 time, adapt to their environment, ingest/process/excrete